 Bacon Ranch Chopped Salad Recipe

 One of the great things about a chopped salad is you can include all sorts of leaves and stems without raising any eyebrows.
-I don't just use radishes and carrots, I chop up up their leaves and add them too.
+I don't just use radishes and carrots, I chop up their leaves and add them too.
 When I add spinach, I thinly slice the stems and include them as well.

 - 6 pieces bacon